 - DA VINCI’S LAST SUPPER: THE FORGOTTEN TALE.
 When Leonardo da Vinci is commissioned to paint ‘The Last Supper’ he believes it is an act of destiny that will seal his reputation as the finest artist in Italy.
 Yet all does not go as planned.
 The Papal Emissary, Father Rodrigo of Salamanca accuses Leonardo of blasphemy over his decision to choose a lowly peasant (Alessandro) to be his model for Jesus Christ.
 Initially, the impressionable Alessandro’s delusions of possessing a unique connection with the divine, cause Leonardo few concerns.
 However, as Alessandro takes on quasi-religious significance for the populace of Milan, both artist and model become entangled in a journey of sex, violence, religious and political upheaval, eventually leading to their climatic confrontation.

 - THE LAST CHRISTMAS TREE – co-written with Yoav Factor.
 A family friendly Christmas animation that has previously been workshopped with Disney writer David Reynolds (Finding Nemo, Toy Story 2.)
 He said “You have a great tale here Paul, one that is well-written and would make a great Christmas animation.
 I wish you well with it.”
 In short… In the not too distant future, all the earths Christmas trees die out as a consequence of global warming, that is apart from one, dramatically rescued and kept for safe keeping by Father Christmas in his secret kingdom of Lapland.
-Katy, a socially awkward child believes in magic and after receiving visions, she embarks on a ‘hero’s journey’ overcoming trolls, witches and various others who stand in her way until she is deemed worthy to return ‘The Last Christmas Tree’ to the real world and with it revive the true spirit of Christmas.
+Ruby, a socially awkward child believes in magic and after receiving visions, she embarks on a ‘hero’s journey’ overcoming trolls, witches and various others who stand in her way until she is deemed worthy to return ‘The Last Christmas Tree’ to the real world and with it revive the true spirit of Christmas.

 - FALLING FOR FRANK – A whimsical, off the wall romantic comedy set to Northern Soul music, with just the odd dance off.
 Alice has breast cancer, and her wish is to find romance for her socially inept best friend, Frank.
 The reluctant Frank is set up for a succession of dates that progress from bad to worse.
 Alice’s endeavours back-fire and Frank unable to drag himself to be ‘romantic’ flees to India after declaring his love for Alice, which fell on deaf ears.
 Can Frank ever find love?
 With the help of a hippie mystic Frank finally overcomes his fears and embarks on the path to true love.